 - Approximately 80-90% of fertilised eggs would develop into embryos

-- How much does it cost to freeze your eggs?
+How much does it cost to freeze your eggs?

-In Australia, Medicare and other government subsidies are only payable for fertility treatment when there is a medical indication.
+In Australia, Medicare and other government subsidies are currently only payable for fertility treatment when there is a medical indication.
 Cycle costs are dependent on your circumstances.

-- Who might consider egg freezing?
+Who might consider egg freezing?

-You might consider egg freezing
+You might consider freezing your eggs

-- if your fertility is at risk from a serious illness such as cancer;
+- if your fertility is at risk from a serious illness such as cancer.

 - or because you are not in a position to have a baby right now and would like the opportunity to start a family beyond the age at which fertility naturally declines.